alihuber/rails4_jquery_upload/README.md

     gem "rails4_jquery_upload", git: "alihuber/rails4_jquery_upload", branch: "master"
 then `bundle install`.

-In your `routes.rb` mount the uploader to the destination you desire:
+In your `routes.rb` mount the engine to the destination you desire:

     mount Rails4JqueryUpload::Engine => "/rails4_jquery_upload"
 Require the extra CSS and JavaScript: